Why Millennials Love Inbound

 Sites like Twitter, Pinterest and Instagram offer millennials a platform to sing your praises and tell your story, and inbound rely on the encouragement of social sharing and the close monitoring of social media to capitalise on influencers promotion of your content or products.

 They love the experience of browsing and shopping

 More so now than ever before, the experience of researching a purchase, trawling through reviews and finding the best prices are equally valued to the purchase itself.
 Known as “Fauxsumerism” Millennials tend to crave the experience of buying more than buying.
 In order to capitalise on this phenomenon, businesses need to be aware that making an interesting experience for millennial consumers is paramount to increasing sales in this demographic.
 Pinterest is a prime example of a business that’s managed to capitalise on millennial window shoppers and allow them to create virtual scrapbooks and visual wish lists.

 A key part of inbound relies on lead tracking and lead scoring, to allow you to see warm leads among casual browsers.
 If your sales team can see a lead that’s looking at bottom of the funnel content (meaning they’re considering making a purchase) then the lead may be more receptive to a sales call that answers their queries.
 Inbound marketing caters towards the shopping habits of millennials and is especially applicable to products or services that are heavily researched prior to any purchases being made.

 Tip: Online researching and browsing is now a form of entertainment rather than just a precursor to a purchase.

-So if you’re looking to engage with millennials and keep up to date with the buying habits of today’s consumer, inbound is a great way to deliver content that seeks to educate and entertain, rather than interrupt or annoy.
+So if you’re looking to engage with millennials and keep up to date with the buying habits of today’s consumer, make sure you keep in mind that millennials love inbound.
+It is a great way to deliver content that seeks to educate and entertain, rather than interrupt or annoy.
 It allows your business to stay up to date with social media and track what people have to say about you.
 Using social media, influencers can promote your product to like-minded individuals and overall, the process keeps the individual at the heart of the conversation.